charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit322Final2017.md

 - Working from a list of gists the user should be able to
   - Delete a gist
   - Read a file from disk and use it to update a gist
-  - Read a gist and write it to disk as a file
   - Read a gist and insert it into a markdown document at a specified location
 - At least some features should work on a phone
   - List gists
   - Delete a gist
-  - Select a user
   - Read a particular gist and display it.
 - Use Micro Services
   - Divide the app up into about five separate serivices